Tiffany Shlain: Career

 Shlain "is often asked to comment about Web culture on television and lectures to groups in the U.S. and internationally", according to the Los Angeles Times, and has spoken at TEDWomen and TEDMED.
 She delivered the keynote address for UC Berkeley's commencement ceremony in May 2010; the speech was included on NPR's list of "The Best Commencement Speeches, Ever."

 Shlain directed a film on women and power that was released through Refinery29's "Shatterbox Anthology".
 Released on October 27, 2016, it is called 50/50: Rethinking the Past, Present, and Future of Women + Power, and explores the 10,000-year history of women.
 In addition, on May 10, 2017, in support of 50/50 Day: Gender Equality, 11,000 events took place around the world, all linked by the internet.
 These gatherings of people screened the film, listened to noteworthy activists and celebrities.

-In 2017, Shlain was chosen to contribute one of 100 essays about the future, included in the world’s first 3D printed book, Genius: 100 Visions of the Future, which was printed in the International space station in zero gravity and debuted at the “Genius 100: Innovation Summit” event, attended by the participants.
+In 2017, Shlain was chosen to contribute one of 100 essays about the future, included in the world’s first 3D printed book, Genius: 100 Visions of the Future, which was printed in the International Space Station in zero gravity and debuted at the “Genius 100: Innovation Summit” event, attended by the participants.

 In 2019, Shlain's book, 24/6: Giving Up Screens One Day a Week to Get More Time, Creativity, and Connection was published by Simon & Schuster.
 In 2020, the book was awarded the Marshall McLuhan Award for Outstanding Book in the Field of Media Ecology.
-Shlain performed "a live cinematic essay-performance" at the Museum of Modern Art's sidebar program "Nonfiction+" during its Doc Fortnight 2020.
+In 2020, Shlain performed her spoken cinema show “Dear Human” at the Museum of Modern Art.